-- Non-negotiable Interest Bearing Savings Accounts, Demand Deposit Accounts or Time Certificates of Deposit

-- Repurchase Agreements

-- Commercial Paper

 - Asset Backed Corporate Notes

 - Securities and Exchange Commission (SEC) registered Money Market Funds

 - Investment Pools/Mutual Funds

-At September 30, 2015 the Authority's investments were with the SBA, SunTrust and in Money Market savings accounts and Certificates of Deposit at BankUnited, and in 2014 the investments were with the SBA, SunTrust and in Money Market savings accounts and Certificates of Deposit at BankUnited.
+At September 30, 2016 the Authority's investments were with SunTrust and in Money Market savings accounts and non-negotiable Certificates of Deposit at BankUnited, and in 2015 the investments were with the SBA, SunTrust and in Money Market savings accounts and non-negotiable Certificates of Deposit at BankUnited.
 SBA investments consist of the Florida PRIME.

-The Authority invested funds throughout fiscal years 2015 and 2014 with Florida PRIME, which is administered by the SBA.
+The Authority invested funds throughout fiscal years 2016 and 2015 with Florida PRIME, which is administered by the SBA.
 Chapter 19-7 of the Florida Administrative Code provides guidance and establishes the general operating procedures for the administration of the funds, which are audited by the State of Florida Auditor General.